 Hiking in Switzerland is very different than hiking in the United States.
 People have been living in the Alps for thousands of years and the Swiss have been walking in the mountains on trails that often started out as paths used by herdsmen or crystal hunters.
 Over this time the herdsman’s trails have developed into thousands of miles of hiking and climbing trails.
-During the last century-and-a-half a large network of services including transportation, valley hotels and mountain hotels has been developed for hikers to use making the Swiss Alps the finest supported hiking destination in the world.
+During the last century-and-a-half a large network of services including transportation, trailside restaurants, valley hotels, mountain climbers' huts and mountain hotels have been developed for hikers to use making the Swiss Alps the finest supported hiking destination in the world.

 Switzerland has a full range of accommodations that vary from dormitories to four star luxury hotels.
-Our guests stay in one of two small, quiet European style hotels just like the locals.
-These are family run bed and breakfast type establishments with both single and double occupancy rooms available, some with full bathrooms and some with shared facilities.
+Our guests stay in small, quiet European style hotels just like the locals.
+These are family run establishments with both single and double occupancy rooms available, some with full bathrooms and some with shared facilities.
 The rooms are always spotlessly clean, quiet and very comfortable.

 Our groups will be no more than 8 guests per week.
 Smaller groups are just more fun!

-We'll be meeting in the Airport in Zurich on July 21, 2013.
+We'll begin our adventures in the Zurich Airport.
 You may want to consider Swiss International Airlines if you are traveling from the U.S. and depending upon your departure city.
-Interestingly, USA Today reports that Zurich is one of the more economical detination airports in Europe.
+Interestingly, USA Today reports that Zurich is one of the more economical destination airports in Europe.

 Switzerland is remarkably well organized as evidenced by the fact that the Swiss have developed one of the best public transportation systems in the world.
 You can take a train, bus, lake steamer or ski lift to almost anywhere you want to go.
-We supply all of our guests with a Swiss Pass which allows for unlimited use of all of the trains, buses and lake steamers in the country.
-It also gives us discounts on mountain railways and ski lifts as well as entry to many museums.
-In fact, we will start using our Swiss Pass at the Zurich airport, where we will take the train from the station located in the terminal.
+We supply all of our guests with ground transportation which allows for use of all of the trains, buses and lake steamers required during our trip.

 Two Culture Hiking

-We will spend most of our time in French speaking Switzerland with some time in the German influenced areas.
+We will spend most of our time in French or German speaking Switzerland.
 English is spoken by many but not all Swiss people, so be ready for some communication adventures.
 The Swiss are very tourist friendly and are eager to work with us.
-Luckily, Dan Smyers, our lead guide speaks French and acts as our interpreter.